US launches NAFTA renegotiation countdown

 “Many chapters are outdated and do not reflect modern standards,” he said.

-The administration aims to improve “effective implementation and aggressive enforcement” of NAFTA commitments, and will introduce additional provisions to address intellectual property rights, regulation, services, labor, environment and other issues, he said.

-“The United States seeks to support higher-paying jobs in the United States and to grow the US economy by improving US opportunities under NAFTA,” he said.

-Commerce Secretary Wilbur Ross last week said the White House had not yet decided whether to continue the pact as a three-nation deal, or split it into two separate bilateral agreements, something Canada and Mexico oppose.
+Ross last week said the White House had not yet decided whether to continue the pact as a three-nation deal, or split it into two separate bilateral agreements, something Canada and Mexico oppose.
+He promised a very aggressive negotiating schedule to conclude the talks as quickly as possible.

-In a statement Thursday, Ross once again stressed that the emphasis should be on “free and fair trade.”

-“With this letter, we intend to notify not just Congress, but all our trading partners, that free and fair trade is the new standard for US trade deals,” Ross said.
+The announcement came as Mexico’s Foreign Secretary Luis Videgaray was meeting with US Secretary of State Rex Tillerson in Washington.
+The Mexican official said he welcomed the opportunity to update the agreement, but insisted it must remain trilateral.

 ‘Track record’ of growth

-“NAFTA’s track record is one of economic growth and middle-class job creation, both here in Canada and throughout North America,” she said in a statement.
+“NAFTA’s track record is one of economic growth and middle-class job creation, both here in Canada and throughout North America,” she said .

 “Nine million American jobs depend on trade and investment with Canada.
 Our integrated economies and supply chains support millions of jobs across the continent.”